mspnp/aks-baseline/01-prerequisites.md

 1. Ensure [OpenSSL is installed](https://github.com/openssl/openssl#download) in order to generate self-signed certs used in this implementation. _OpenSSL is already installed in Azure Cloud Shell._

+   > :warning: Some shells may have the `openssl` command aliased for LibreSSL.
+LibreSSL will not work with the instructions found here.
+You can check this by running `openssl version` and you should see output that says `OpenSSL <version>` and not `LibreSSL <version>`.

 ### Next step

 :arrow_forward: [Generate your client-facing TLS certificate](./02-ca-certificates.md)